4ntoined/pokemonpy/documentation/log.md

 * UPDATE: Main menu changes.
 Showing previously hidden options now.
 * UPDATE: Game settings are pre-recorded in 'config' files.
 Basic ones are stored in the configurations/ directory.
 The game checks for 'config.txt', so edit that file or overwrite it with the preferred config file.
+* UPDATE: Battle UI takes up the full extent of the game width.
+* FIXED: The nerf by grassy terrain of Earthquake is reported in the damage readouts now.

 ### v0.1.1
 Date: 2024 March 29